Logarithmic good reduction and the index: Existence of tame points

-This result does not seem to be available in the literature in this precise form, but it immediately follows from \cite[Corollary 2.7]{KN} or from the much more general \cite[Theorem 8.2]{GLL}.
-Indeed, desingularising a (potentially singular) log regular model $\mathcal{X}$ using suitably chosen log blow-ups will yield a proper regular model with strict normal crossings.
+\begin{rema} This result does not seem to be available in the literature in this precise form.
+If $\mathcal{X}$ is (classically) regular, then it follows immediately from \cite[Corollary 2.7]{KN} or the much more general \cite[Theorem 8.2]{GLL}.
+To reduce to this case, it suffices to argue that the equality $\mathcal{X}_s = \mathcal{X}_\pp$ remains invariant under log blow-ups, since any (potentially singular) log regular model can be transformed into a classically regular model using such transformations.